ExplodingKonjac/Password-Maker/README.md

 ## What's this

 Did you use to forget your password?

-**And now you won't again!**
+**And now you will never again!**

-This app will make a password for you by the name of the website, and I'm sure that your password is unique!
+This app will make a password for you by a simple keyword with is provided by yourself, and I'm sure that your password is unique and strong enough!

 ## How to use